StochasticBiology/hyperlau/README.md

 # hyperlau
 R library version of HyperLAU

 Very early build, little testing.
+Install with `remotes::install_github("StochasticBiology/hyperlau")`

 `curate.uncertain.tree` curates a tree with uncertain observations on the tips (phrased as character strings containing "0", "1", "?"). `HyperLAU` runs HyperLAU, with a mandatory first argument of observations (as a numeric matrix, with 0, 1, 2 (2 corresponding to "?").
 It will also take initial states, bootstrap number, and other parameters.
 It returns a named list where $Dynamics is the interesting content (different bootstrap resamples are concatenated).